uwiger/gproc/doc/gproc.md

-Unregister multiple Key items of a given type and scope.This function is usually more efficient than calling [`unreg/1`](#unreg-1) repeatedly.<a name="nb_wait-1"></a>
+Unregister multiple Key items of a given type and scope.

+This function is usually more efficient than calling [`unreg/1`](#unreg-1) repeatedly.<a name="nb_wait-1"></a>

 ###nb_wait/1##

 <pre>nb_wait(Key::<a href="#type-key">key()</a>) -> Ref</pre>
 <br></br>

 Wait for a local name to be registered.